PhilipGriffith/AHPy/README.md

 ### Compare()

 The Compare class computes the priority vector and consistency ratio of a positive reciprocal matrix, created using an input dictionary of pairwise comparison values.
 Optimal values are computed for any missing pairwise comparisons.
-Compare objects can also be linked together to form a hierarchy representing the decision problem; global problem solutions are then derived by synthesizing all levels of the hierarchy.
+Compare objects can be linked together to form a hierarchy representing the decision problem: global problem solutions are then derived by synthesizing all levels of the hierarchy.

 `Compare(name, comparisons, precision=4, random_index='dd', iterations=100, tolerance=0.0001, cr=True)`

-- `name`: *str*, this property is used to link a child object to its parent
+- `name`: *str*, the name of the Compare object

+This property is used to link a child object to its parent and must be unique.

-- `comparisons`: *dict*, the pairwise comparisons of the object's elements
+- `comparisons`: *dict*, the elements and values to be compared
-- `precision`: *int*, the number of decimal places of precision used when computing both the priority vector and the consistency ratio
-- `random_index`: *'dd' or 'saaty'*, the random index estimates used to compute the priority vector's consistency ratio
-- `iterations`: *int*, the stopping criteria for the number of iterations used to compute the priority vector
-- `tolerance`: *float*, the stopping criteria for the cycling coordinates algorithm used to compute the optimal value of missing pairwise comparisons; the algorithm stops when the difference between the norms of two cycles of coordinates is less than this value
-- `cr`: *bool*, an override to compute the object's priority vector when a consistency ratio cannot be determined due to the size of the matrix

-A Compare object requires a unique name and a dictionary of elements and values when initialized.
 The dictionary can be provided in one of two forms:

 1. A dictionary of pairwise comparisons, in which each key is a tuple of two elements and each value is their pairwise comparison value
   - `{('a', 'b'): 3, ('b', 'c'): 2, ('a', 'c'): 5}`